mehta-lab/waveorder/docs/development-guide.md

 We use `black` to format Python code, and a specific version is installed as a development dependency.
 Use the `black` in the `recOrder` virtual environment, either from commandline or the editor of your choice.

-> VS Code users: Install the [Black Formatter](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter) plugin.
+> *VS Code users*: Install the [Black Formatter](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter) plugin.
 Press `^/⌘ ⇧ P` and type 'format document with...', choose the Black Formatter and start formatting!

 ### Docstring style

 The [NumPy style](https://numpydoc.readthedocs.io/en/latest/format.html) docstrings are used in `recOrder`.

-> VS Code users: [this popular plugin](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring) helps auto-generate most popular docstring styles (including `numpydoc`).
+> *VS Code users*: [this popular plugin](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring) helps auto-generate most popular docstring styles (including `numpydoc`).

 ## Run automated tests